How To Catch Channel Catfish In A Creek?

 Chicken Liver: This is a popular bait for catfish due to its strong odor and high protein content.

-Stink Baits: Commercially prepared stink baits can be effective in attracting channel catfish to your hook.
+Stink Baits: Commercially prepared stink baits can effectively attract channel catfish to your hook.

 Cut Bait: Cut-up pieces of fish such as shad, herring, or bluegill can be used as bait for channel catfish.